phgbecker/bdd-cucumber/README.md

 ## About

-A simple project used to exaplain the Cucumber framework.
+A simple project used to explain the Cucumber framework.

 ## Requirements